 Nickel 28 Capital Corp. (the "Company" or "Nickel 28") was incorporated pursuant to the Business Corporations Act (British Columbia) on June 25, 2019.
-The head office is located at 155 University Avenue, Suite 1240, Toronto, Ontario, Canada.
-The registered office of the Company is 666 Burrard Street, Suite 2500, Vancouver, British Columbia, Canada.
+The head office and registered office of the Company is 666 Burrard Street, Suite 1700, Vancouver, British Columbia, Canada, V6C 2X8.

 The Company is a base metals company offering direct exposure to nickel and cobalt.
 Nickel 28 holds an 8.56% joint-venture interest in the producing, long-life Ramu Nickel-Cobalt Operation located in Papua New Guinea.
-In addition, Nickel 28 manages a portfolio of nickel and cobalt royalties on projects in Canada, Australia and Papua New Guinea.
+In addition, Nickel 28 manages a portfolio of nickel and cobalt royalties in projects in Canada, Australia and Papua New Guinea, including a 1.75% NSR royalty in the Dumont nickel project in Quebec and a 2.0% NSR royalty in the Turnagain nickel project in British Columbia.

-These consolidated financial statements of the Company for the year ended January 31, 2023 were approved and authorized for issue by the Board of Directors on May 16, 2023.
+These consolidated financial statements of the Company for the year ended January 31, 2024 were approved and authorized for issue by the Board of Directors on June 28, 2024.